prajwalghotkar/My-SQL-Best-Practice/README.md

 - if you need to obtain more than one value as a result of a calculation, you are better off using a procedure.
 - if you need just one value to be returned, then you can use a function.

+- Please refer to the Function.sql file for better understanding.
 ----
 # RDBMS Keys